The Heart Of England Way | |

 “I’ve eaten rabbit shit!” he exclaimed, wiping his mouth violently.

 He had dropped some of his trail mix on the grass and without really looking had scooped it up and crammed it into his mouth, along with a generous helping of rabbit poo (I suppose it looked like raisins).
-Bod and I offered our sympathy via a fit of helpless laughter.
+Bod and I offered our sympathy via the medium of LOL.

-This small drama completed, we all lay and drowsed for a while.
+After this minor drama we all lay and drowsed for a while.
 Bod fell into a deeper sleep and began to snore gently.
 One particularly loud snort woke him up and in an effort to prove to us that he had not, in fact, fallen asleep he hummed a little tune - however Colin had already captured his mini-nap on camera.

 We were all a little reluctant to leave this comfortable spot.
 The sun was warm and the grass was soft to lie on, but we still had a few miles to make so we got to our feet, stretched our legs and shouldered our packs once more.
 The silos of the Kingsbury Fuel Depot, seen as distant white dots on the landscape the day before, were now close-by to the east and suggested that the route would take us further north-eastwards to skirt them before heading south once more towards Shustoke and our journey’s end.
 We left the farm behind us and walked for a while along a country lane where, looking back, we could still make out the slender spike of the Lichfield transmitter far away to the north, barely discernible against the sky.
 It would finally disappear over the horizon the next day, having been a constant landmark ever since we started the route in Staffordshire.

 We took a few more fields and for a while I was unsure of my surroundings until another short section of lane-walking brought us out into a small hamlet which I immediately recognised as Foul End, an unfortunate name for such a pretty place.
 Once again I was on familiar territory as we started to follow one of my regular local walks.
-We turned away from Foul End almost immediately, taking a bridleway that dived down between a hedgerow and the boundary of a fine old cottage which I have always promised myself I would buy should I ever become wealthy and should it ever come onto the market.
+We turned away from Foul End almost immediately, taking a bridleway that dived down between a hedgerow and the boundary of a fine old cottage which I have always promised myself as a lottery win treat.
 The lovely garden of the place could be made out through gaps in its boundary hedge and I envied the owners their peace and seclusion, with their far-reaching views across rolling meadows and cow pastures.
 The bridleway took us down to another large field and then diagonally across it.
-This field was used for growing potatoes for the snack market, a fact I knew because I had met the farmer a few times on my ramblings, a cheerful ruddy-cheeked chap who also frequented the bar at the Griffin Inn.
+This field was used for growing potatoes for the snack market, a fact I knew because I had met the farmer a few times on my ramblings, a cheerful ruddy-cheeked chap who also frequented the bar at The Griffin Inn.
 I told my companions that we would reach a gate at the end of the field and would then walk through an old orchard where a trio of highland cattle, great shaggy beasts as tame as kittens, would provide a photo opportunity.
 They were always in this orchard, at all times of the year, and so of course when we got there they were completely absent.

 We left the orchard and began to climb steadily up Halloughton Lane, a secretive little road of leafy boughs and large properties set back behind manicured gardens.
 An elderly gentleman was seated in a deckchair under the shade of a tree, reading a book and sipping something cold from a tall glass; we held his attention for a few seconds as we filed past and then he wandered off across his neat lawn for a refill.